earthly/earthly/README.md

 <h2 align="center">How It Works</h2>

+TODO: This section needs to be more scannable.

 Earthly executes all builds within containers, where execution is isolated.
 The dependencies of the build are explicitly specified in the build definition, thus making the build self-sufficient.

 Earthly uses a target-based system to help users break-up complex builds into reusable parts.
 Nothing is shared between targets, other than clearly declared dependencies.
 Nothing shared means no unexpected race conditions.
 In fact, the build is automatically parallel whenever possible, without any need for the user to take care of any locking or unexpected environment interactions.